pradeep-em/project_ruby/README.md

 Commands | Description
 --- | ---
 PLACE X,Y,F | Place the robot on the table at coordinates x,y and facing the direction f.
-Valid x andy values are between 0-4.
+Valid x and y values are between 0-4.
 Valid directions are WEST, NORTH, EAST, SOUTH.
 Example Input: "PLACE 0,0,NORTH"
 MOVE | Move the robot forward 1 step in the direction it is facing.
 LEFT | Turn the robot's direction 90 degress to the left.
 I.e. if the robot is facing NORTH, 1 left turn will turn the robot's direction to WEST.
 RIGHT | Turn the robot's direction 90 degress to the right.
 I.e. if the robot is facing NORTH, 1 left turn will turn the robot's direction to EAST.